nooras/Java-Basics/DBMS.md

 - no of attributed/column/files - Degree of therelation
 - no of rows- Cardinality of of the relation
 - null represent - currenty undefined
-- Domain - set of allwable value for one or more attributed - predefined value (Female, male)
+- Domain - set of allwable value for one or more attributed - predefined value (Female, male) - set of permitted value.
+- A relationship among set of values in a table is represented by a Row.
+- The attribute value that is currentlt unknow is NULL.

 ## Data integirty and constrainsts